 I am a professor at the Maryland Institute for Applied Environmental Health.
 I received a BS in Chemistry and Environmental Sciences from Clark University, Worcester MA, a PhD in Environmental Health Sciences from the Johns Hopkins Bloomberg School of Public Health, Baltimore MD, and Post-Doctoral training in Environmental Epidemiology from the International Agency for Research on Cancer (IARC), Lyon France.
 My background is in Exposure Assessment and Environmental Epidemiology.
-Within this, my research focuses on two major themes:
+Specifically, I focus on improving understanding of the impacts of climate change on human health.

 International Agency for Research on Cancer (IARC), Lyon France